-The Dornsife School of Public Health is accredited as a school of public health by the Council on Education for Public Health (CEPH).
+The Dornsife School of Public Health is the first accredited school of public health in Philadelphia by the Council on Education for Public Health (CEPH).
 CEPH is an independent agency recognized by the US Department of Education to accredit schools of public health and public health programs offered in settings other than schools of public health.
 CEPH is a private, nonprofit corporation with the American Public Health Association (APHA) and the Association of Schools and Programs of Public Health (ASPPH) as its two members.

-The Dornsife School, the only accredited School of Public Health in the Greater Philadelphia region and one of only two in Pennsylvania, was first accredited in 2007, and reaccredited in 2014 for another 7 years through 2021.
+The Dornsife School of Public Health was first accredited in 2000, and reaccredited in 2014 for another 7 years through 2021.

 CEPH accreditation ensures quality and state-of-the art education.
 The goals of CEPH are:

 to promote quality in public health education through a continuing process of self-evaluation by the schools and programs that seek accreditation;

 to assure the public that institutions offering graduate instruction in public health have been evaluated and judged to meet standards essential for the conduct of such educational programs; and

 to encourage - through periodic review, consultation, research, publications, and other means - improvements in the quality of education for public health